Rimouski (Province of Canada electoral district)

-Rimouski was an electoral district of the Legislative Assembly of the Parliament of the Province of Canada, in Canada East, in the Lower-Saint Lawrence region.
+Rimouski was an electoral district of the Legislative Assembly of the Parliament of the Province of Canada, in Canada East (now Quebec), in the Bas-Saint-Laurent region.
 It was created in 1841 and was based on the previous electoral district of the same name for the Legislative Assembly of Lower Canada.
 It was represented by one member in the Legislative Assembly.

 The electoral district was abolished in 1867, upon the creation of Canada and the province of Quebec.